Markville Shopping Centre: History

 A new 45,000 sqft food court known as the "Express Eatery" opened on August 23, 2012, next to the former Sears store on the lower level.
 The upper-level food court next to Best Buy has been remodelled into shop space.
 According to EllisDon, this was the most challenging aspect of the renovation.

 Sears closed on February 28, 2015.
 The upper level of the former Sears space opened as Saks Off 5th on March 8, 2018, while the lower level opened as Marshalls on September 24, 2019.
 Saks Off 5th closed on April 16, 2022, and it was replaced by Decathlon on November 24, 2022.

 Sport Chek closed in 2012 and was replaced by Forever 21.
 Forever 21 closed in Spring 2018 to make way for Japanese retailer Uniqlo to open in its Canadian expansion, one of the four new locations in Canada.
 Uniqlo opened on October 12, 2018.

 A few Chinese retailers have opened in the mall, including Hong Kong–based Lukfook Jewellery, Osim, and Mainland China–based Miniso.

 On April 5, 2021, Porsche Centre Markham, located at the intersection of McCowan Road & Bullock Drive, which is located just outside the mall near Saks Off 5th, officially commenced operations.

-Decathlon opened on November 25th, 2022 on the 2nd floor above Marshalls where Saks Off 5th used to be located.

-Old Navy closed on January 24th, 2024.

-Indigo opened on October 5th, 2024 on the 1st floor across from Sporting Life where the Old Navy used to be located.
+Decathlon opened on November 25, 2022 on the 2nd floor above Marshalls where Saks Off 5th used to be located.
+Old Navy closed on January 24, 2024.
+Indigo opened on October 5, 2024 on the 1st floor across from Sporting Life where the Old Navy used to be located.
 Hudson's Bay closed on June 1, 2025.

-Decathlon closed on July 31st, 2025.

-Toy’s R Us/Babies R Us closed on August 24th, 2025.
+Decathlon closed on July 31, 2025, Toys "R" Us and Babies "R" Us later closed on August 24, 2025.

+On September 4, 2026, T&T Supermarket announced plans to open a location at CF Markville in the former Hudson's Bay space, with an opening planned for 2028.